DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 To be eligible for the maximum IRP of £10,000, you must meet all the eligibility requirements when you apply for both the first and second instalments.

+You will not be able to use eligibility for the IRP in your visa application as proof that you have enough money to support yourself.

 ### Eligibility requirements for IRP instalment 1 (£5,000)

 #### Teaching subject and school